khoitnm/english-learning/README.md

 # Database
 DB structure is still not good.
 However, as mentioned in Security, its main target is adding new features.

+# Project Improve (17/Feb/2017)
+After a while, I understand more clearly what I want, it will need much more complicated relationships between entities.
+So MongoDB is not suitable anymore for the future.
+The GraphDB, particular Neo4j, will be a suitable solution no handle it.
+Besides that, I will redesign the entities structure of the whole project, all the business entities are going to be changed.
+Therefore, this project is stopped here, it will be replaced by another project.